alefore/weblog/zettelkasten.md

 the parlament works), German and Italian vocabulary and grammar, and a few other random topics.
 I've been using this database since around 2014 (possibly earlier).

+#### Mnemosyne

+Mnemosyne is a free software application for Spaced Repetition implemented in Python.

 ### Cloze deletion